rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/staff_and_roles/README.md

 This user can perform all the admin operations associated with the Helpdesk System like changing Customers or Staff data, Adding and updating Teams, Products and changing any Helpdesk Setting.

 Similarly, any user in your site can be assigned Helpdesk Roles of Admin, Editor, Author or No Role and their access level will change accordingly.
-(As explained im the top section)
+(As explained in the top section)

 **Important Note** : A WordPress administrator will have all access to Helpdesk.
 You cannot change Helpdesk Role for a WordPress administrator.
 <br/>